njmiklos/thesis-scripts-har-smart-home/README.md

 └── 📄 .env               # Environment variables (.gitignored)
 ```
 # 💡 Notes & Philosophy
 - This code is structured based on my thesis needs (e.g., sensor types, locations, sampling rates), so it may not be plug-and-play for others.
-But hey, that's what academic projects are all about!
 Full project details will be in my thesis.
 # 🛡️ License
 The repository is licensed under the MIT License.
 In short, this means:
 - I retain ownership of the code, but you can use it freely under the MIT terms, and mine.